GRC-SummerSchool/learn-python/Day1/Whitespace.md

 ```

 Some people don't like the forced indentation style, but it is required to use Python.
-The benefit to this structure is the code written by different teams has a similar style.
+The benefit to this structure is that code written by different teams has a similar style.

 ### Long Lines

-Often times for readability its desirable to break up a long line across multiple statements.
+Often times for readability it's desirable to break up a long line across multiple statements.
 Python has a few ways to handle this...
 You can break any statement in the middle of matching
 braces (parenthesis, square brackets and curly braces).